-The Extract Method refactoring lets you take a code fragment that can be grouped together, move it into a separated method and replace the old code with call to the method.
+The Extract Method refactoring lets you take a code fragment that can be grouped, move it into a separated method, and replace the old code with a call to the method.

 There are several workarounds to allow Extract Method work in this case.
 For example, you may introduce a special data-class that contains all output values.

 Extracting a method

 To extract a method, follow these steps

 In the editor, select a block of code to be transformed into a method or a function.

 From the main menu or from the context menu, selector press Ctrl+Alt+M.

 In the Extract Method dialog that opens, specify the name of the new function.